 The SOC 1 report for subservice organizations is critical to allow that organization to define and include complimentary subservice organization controls (CSOCs) in their report.
 The CSOCs they provide are relevant to their control environment and serve as a map to the relevant control objectives.

-Why Is It Important to Distinguish A Vendor From A Subservice Organization?
+Why Is It Important to Distinguish Vendors From Sub-service Organizations?

 Using the common example of a service organization moving its data center operations to a colocation facility, it is ordinarily assumed by the service organization that the facility, also known as the subservice organization, has implemented controls to ensure the physical and logical safeguarding of their operating environment.
 The subservice organization is held accountable to these assumed controls.
 These controls are usually included in the service organization’s system description.